 The Alpha Sigma Tau Sorority was founded on November 4, 1899, at what was then Michigan State Normal College, a teachers college in Ypsilanti.
 Back then, the sorority movement was just starting to sweep the country.
 Our Founders Helene M. Rice, Mayene Tracy, Adriance Rice, Eva O’Keefe, May Gephart, Mabel Chase, Ruth Dutcher, and Harriet Marx saw an opportunity for women to engage and grow together as Sisters.
-Their legacy – the Alpha Chapter – is still thriving at what is now known as Eastern Michigan University – will be reorganized in fall 2022.
+The Alpha Chapter – at what is now known as Eastern Michigan University – will be reorganized in fall 2022.

 From our beginnings in 1899 to today, we are proud to have continually promoted the ethical, cultural, social, and professional development of our members.
 The Sorority invests in women by instilling the skills necessary to navigate life, and inspires members to enrich their own lives and the lives of others.
 Like our Founders, we strive to empower women to excel in every way.